AbhilashaRavichander/NLI_StressTest/README.md

 # NLI_StressTest

-This repository contains all resources related to the paper "Stress Test Evaluation for Natural Language Inference".
-For more information, visit https://abhilasharavichander.github.io/NLI_StressTest/

 This repository contains the code used to automatically generate word overlap, negation, length mismatch, antonym, noise and numerical reasoning stress tests as described in the paper [[1]].
 These stress tests are already generated, and can directly be downloaded at  https://abhilasharavichander.github.io/NLI_StressTest/.